Different Types of Dyes and Their Properties

 Properties of Vat Dyes

-- They produce a wide range of colors and brilliant shades.
+- Produce a wide range of colors including indigo blues, greens, browns, and blacks with brilliant shades

 Primary Mechanism of Vat Dyes